 The museum's collection holds over 66,000 pieces of art.
-The greatest part of the collection is made up of European art dating from the 15th to the 20th century, but it also contains Mexican art, religious relics, historical documents and a large assortment of historical Mexican coins and currency.
+The collection is quite eclectic, with the largest part being made up of European art dating from the 15th to the 20th century.
+However, the museum also contains Mexican art, religious relics, historical documents and a large assortment of historical Mexican coins and currency.
 Slim has said that the collection's emphasis on European art is to offer Mexicans who can not afford to travel the opportunity to appreciate the art of Europe.

 - The largest collection of Auguste Rodin sculptures outside of France